uclh-criu/learning-datascience/Instructions/Instructions for facilitators.md

 #### Workshop 3.

 Just the slides.
+Share the file called `clean_CCHIC.csv` on Slack.
 Aim to read in the csv file and have a dataframe called `cchic` in each candidates R environment by the time the workshop is over.

 #### Workshop 4.